basecamp/handbook/international-travel-guide.md

 * Ensure your devices are charged up and turned on.
 Customs may balk at a bricked phone or laptop.
 * Common questions:
   * Purpose of your visit?
 Here for a business meeting in *city*.
   * Here to do work?
 Nope!
-Here on business, meeting with Basecamp.
+Here on business, meeting with 37signals.
   * Where are you staying?
 Lodging name, address, phone number.
 * Be straightforward and truthful.
 You’re legit!
 No need to be cagey or misleading.